cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 <img width="1172" alt="image" src="https://user-images.githubusercontent.com/110976272/222985733-263e9377-cd81-44f9-b67e-e4a872252416.png">

 ARS1 will:
-1. propagate the default route learnt from the FW NVA + the AVS range forwarded by the AVS NVA
+1. propagate the default route learnt from the FW NVA + the AVS range forwarded by the AVS NVA:
     - to the On-Prem over ER
     - to the Spoke VNETs
 2. advertise the OnPrem + the hub and spoke VNET ranges to the FW NVA

 ARS2 will:
 1. propagate the default route + the On-Prem + the H&S VNET ranges to AVS
-2. advertise the AVS range to the AVS NVA
+2. advertise the AVS ranges to the AVS NVA

 2 options for the FW NVA to AVS NVA transit:
-1. UDRs
+1. UDRs (FW NVA: AVS ranges to AVS NVA NIC, AVS NVA: 0/0 to FW NVA NIC)
-2. BGP over IPSec/VxLAN
+3. BGP over IPSec/VxLAN if the granularity of the AVS and/or OnPrem routes are required

 For reasons already discussed in another [article](https://github.com/cynthiatreger/az-routing-guide-ep5-nva-routing-2-0#532-chained-nvas-ars-and-vxlan) the eBGP session between the FW NVA and the AVS NVA is established within a VxLAN or IPSec tunnel:
 1. the FW NVA advertises the default route, the On-Prem prefixes and the Hub & spoke ranges to the AVS NVA
-2. The AVS NVA advertises the ABS range to the FW NVA
+2. The AVS NVA advertises the AVS ranges to the FW NVA

 :arrow_right: If stateful, the NVA instances should be configured as Active/Standby to avoid asymmetric routing.

-:warning: Make sure to disable GW route propagation on the FW NIC providing internet connectivity, to avoid a routing loop.
+:warning: Should the FW NIC facing the AVS NVA be used to provide internet connectivity or should UDRs be used instead of BGP, make sure to disable GW route to avoid routing loops. if a 3rd dedicated NIC is used for internet connectivity, GW route propagation should be disabled on that external subnet.

+# 2. OnPrem & Internet connectivity for AVS with Azure Firewall

+## 2.1.
+SINGLE HUB VNET & AzFW

+## 2.2.
+HUB VNET, AVS TRANSIT VNET & AzFW